mariodivece/blog/2017-03-11-modern-it-infrastructure/README.md

 ### The Internet Protocol Suite

 For most of you, this section will be rather trivial.
 I still recommend you read through it.
-The *Internet Protocol* or *IP* is a generic, standard network protocol suite that provides the basis for additional comminucation protocols on top of it such as *TCP* or *Transmission Control Protocol* and *UDP* or *User Datagram Protocol*.
-The *IP* suite operates on Layer 3, the Network Layer of the OSI model.
+The *Internet Protocol* or *IP* is a generic, standard _network_ protocol specification that provides the basis for additional _transport_ protocols on top of it such as *TCP* or *Transmission Control Protocol* and *UDP* or *User Datagram Protocol*.
+The *IP* protocol operates on Layer 3, the Network Layer of the OSI model.
 We are not going to cover the *OSI* model (Open Systems Interconnect) in detail because it is material that is not going to be referenced much throughout this guide.
-I do recommend you review it.
+I do recommend you review it [ISO 749801](https://www.ecma-international.org/activities/Communications/TG11/s020269e.pdf).

-What is important, is that you understand that *IP* defines basic aspects of communications and networking.
-It is commonly know as **TCP/IP** because the original protocol in the *IP* suite was *TCP* but *IP* and *TCP* are different things, so please forget *TCP* for now because *TCP* is a _protocol_ that is part of the *suite* of protcols that build on top of *IP*.
-Let me repeat that: Protocols such as *TCP* and *UDP* are part of a *suite* of protocols that build on **top** of the *IP* standard. *TCP* and *UDP* are referred to as **Transport Layer** protocols.
-The name **TCP/IP** is still quite unfortunately in use today for convention reasons.
+What is important, is that you understand that *IP* defines basic standards of _network_ communications in its [RFC-791](https://tools.ietf.org/html/rfc791).
+People commonly and interchangebly refer to the *IP* protocol as **TCP/IP** because the original protocol in the *IP* suite was *TCP* but *IP* and *TCP* are **different** things, so please forget *TCP* for now because *TCP* is a _transport protocol_ that is part of the *suite* of protcols that build on top of *IP*.
+Let me repeat that: **Transport** protocols such as *TCP* and *UDP* are part of a *suite* of protocols that build on **top** of the *IP* sspecification. *TCP* and *UDP* are referred to as **Transport Layer** protocols.
+The term **TCP/IP** is in use today for convention reasons.
 But TCP does not imply IP or viceversa.

 So, let's cut to the chase.
 What standard aspects of networking are defined by the *Internet Protocol*, or *IP*?
 Many, in fact.
 But you just need to deeply understand a few of them.
 Keep in mid that the OSI model defines 7 layers for network communication.
 The IP specification in constrast, defines only 4 of them with slightly different and somewhat overlapping concepts.
 Here is a table with a rough comparison.
 See [RFC-1122](https://tools.ietf.org/html/rfc1122) for additional reference.